 Correll and Simard also observe that women tend to receive feedback from supervisors that focus on their communication style — with women receiving over 2/3 of comments pointing out that an employee was “too aggressive.”
-The authors suggests that these results may be a consequence of unconscious bias.
+The authors suggest that these results may be a consequence of unconscious bias.
 They write that “Stereotypes about women’s capabilities mean that reviewers are less likely to connect women’s contributions to business outcomes or to acknowledge their technical expertise.
-Stereotypes about women’s care-giving abilities may cause reviewers to more frequently attribute women’s accomplishments to teamwork rather than team leadership.”
+Stereotypes about women’s caregiving abilities may cause reviewers to more frequently attribute women’s accomplishments to teamwork rather than team leadership.

 Both male and female managers have been found to hold similar gender biases.
 To level the playing field, Correll and Simard suggest taking a few concrete steps when conducting an annual review: